 The Healing Process

 For those who think the itch of a healing wound is just one of Nature’s great practical jokes, I’m here to burst your bubble.
-It is actually a normal side effect of one of the body’s natural healing stages.
+It’s actually a normal side effect of one of the body’s natural healing stages.

 Every square inch of our skin is connected to nerves, which provide us with our sense of touch and sensitivity to external stimuli.
 There are also many itch-specific nerve fibers located on our body’s largest organ.
 These fibers tell our central nervous system that something is irritating the skin in a certain spot, with the intention of eliciting a response from the body (scratching the itch).

-Physically speaking, these fibers are activated near the end of the healing process (in the proliferative stage), when a scab begins to form.
 When our body sustains a wound, new cells are formed near the edges of the injury and then move down to the base of the wound.
-Once these cells have migrated to the deepest parts of the wound and found their new home, they connect with other cells that are nearby.
+Once these cells have migrated to the center of the wound, they connect with other cells nearby.
 Once this connection is made, the cells contract, effectively “closing the wound”.

 The fact that our wounds itch when they’re healing is a good sign; it means that our body’s chemical and mechanical processes are working properly.
-However, it’s always helpful to have a partner who can help scratch your hard-to-reach places.
+However, it’s always helpful to have a partner who can help scratch those hard-to-reach places!

-Now, if we could just muster a bit of willpower and stop ourselves from picking off that scab, life would be grand!
+Now, if we could just muster a bit of willpower and stop ourselves from picking off our scabs, life would be grand!